 Below are brief, focused videos written and delivered by our specialized kidney transplant team.
 These videos can be viewed separately or in a series to supplement your knowledge of kidney transplant.
 You are welcome to share these videos with your friends and family who have questions about kidney transplant.
-For a full list of all BWH Kidney Transplant educational videos, please click HERE.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.